 If you tried to make your starting point $20,000 you would get overwhelmed before you even got started.
 This is why I suggest picking a small, very doable starting point.

 Your starting point should something that you could save within the next 3 months.
-I personally like the starting point of a $1,000 but depending on your situation and your level of comfort, you could chose to start at $500 or even $2,000 (this was our particular starting point).
+I personally like the starting point of $3,000 but depending on your situation and level of comfort, you could choose to start at $500 or even $2,000 (this was our particular starting point).
 You could even go as high as $5,000, but again, the point of this is to not overwhelm you.
 It’s to get you excited about watching your savings grow.

 3. Budget for It

 I highly suggest you set your emergency fund up at a different bank than the one you use for your checking account.
-I prefer online banks (we use Capital One 360 but Ally has a better interest rate) for an emergency fund, because it can take up to 3 days to get your money.
+I prefer online banks for an emergency fund because it can take up to 3 days to get your money.
 I know that might sound scary but think about it – the delay in getting your money means it better be a real emergency before you go pulling that money out.

 Also, with it being at a bank that isn’t your normal bank it keeps it more “out-of-sight, out-of-mind”.